THE CLIENT: Manufacturing Company

 - Change the commission plan to reward sales for profitable clients, not just revenue.

 - Conduct two strategic selling seminars to equip salespeople to better understand clients’ needs beyond price.
 (Value-based selling.)

-THE RESULTS: ONE YEAR LATER
+THE RESULTS of Strategic Sales Plan: ONE YEAR LATER

 - EBITDA jumped a full 6 points on revenue growth of 5%.

 - Median revenue for the prior “losers” doubled and total customers dropped by 22%.
 No administrative headcount was needed and capacity utilization dropped to 86%.
 (Targeting higher-value clients meant that investing in expansion wasn’t necessary.)

 - The retrained and reeducated sales manager turned over half (3) of his sales force and brought in fresh, better-trained salespeople.
 (The sales manager is also working toward an MBA.)

 - The average revenue size of all new clients doubled that of pre-diagnostic work.

 - The projected return on investment for our work over a two-year period is planned to be over 300%!